By Susan Frampton

 A steeplechase is a form of horse racing thought to have originated in Ireland, in which competitors were required to jump fence and ditch obstacles as they raced through the countryside.
 Church steeples served as landmarks to mark the start and finish of the route, and the symbols eventually came to represent the stye of racing itself.

-The length of a modern steeplechase, governed by the National Steeplechase Association, is generally two to three mies, which requires speed and endurance from the animals to maintain stride and they navigate course obstacles.
+The length of a modern steeplechase, governed by the National Steeplechase Association, is generally two to three miles, which requires speed and endurance from the animals to maintain stride and they navigate course obstacles.
 Unlike horses trained for flat racing, steeplechase horses generally spend more time outdoors, making the mild winters of Aiken ideal conditions for training.

 At present-day races in Aiken, spectators from all across the state are the real winners.